Editorial Integrity

 BRRRR investors are a natural fit for this conversation because renovation costs can create new depreciable assets.
 New flooring, appliances, fixtures, cabinets, certain exterior improvements, and other rehab items should not automatically be treated as one generic improvement bucket without tax review.

 The strategy becomes more useful after stabilization.
 A BRRRR investor buys the property, completes the rehab, rents it, and then refinances once the income is in place.
-At that point, the investor is usually solving for liquidity: how much cash remains in the deal, what reserves are needed, and whether the next acquisition is realistic.
+At that stage, the investor is usually focused on liquidity: how much cash remains in the rental, what reserves are needed, and whether the next acquisition is realistic.

-Ziffy Mortgage’s DSCR financing fits the refinance stage because the file can be evaluated around the stabilized property’s rental income rather than traditional W-2 income or personal income verification.
+Ziffy’s DSCR loan fits the refinance stage because the file can be evaluated around the stabilized property’s rental income rather than traditional W-2 income or personal income verification.

 Cost segregation does not directly improve DSCR because depreciation is not rental income.
-It can, however, improve liquidity.
-If accelerated depreciation reduces the investor’s tax bill, that retained cash may help with reserves, closing costs, or the next down payment.
-Tax timing can support the next financing move, not by raising the DSCR ratio, but by improving the liquidity position before the next file opens.
+It can improve liquidity when the tax benefit is usable.
+Retained cash may help with reserves, closing costs, or the next down payment.

-If a DSCR file needs liquid reserves, the investor’s after-tax cash position matters even though depreciation itself does not raise the DSCR ratio.
+If a DSCR file needs liquid reserves, the investor’s after-tax cash position can support the broader file even though depreciation itself does not raise the DSCR ratio.

 The Tax Trade-Off Investors Need to Plan For: Depreciation Recapture